 - Cervical – smaller bones support the weight of the head and are flexible to allow a wide range of head movement; also, the axis is the only vertebra with no vertebral body

 - Thoracic – larger bones than in the cervical region; more rigid to provide a framework for the ribcage and the torso in order to protect the inner organs

 - Lumbar – largest bones in the spine; support most of the weight of the upper body and allow for bending, twisting and hip flexion

 Because of their weight-bearing function and relative flexibility, the cervical spine and lumbar spine are more vulnerable than the thoracic spine to degenerative conditions within the vertebrae.
-Chronic back or neck pain can result from spinal conditions such as herniated disc, bulging disc, degenerative disc disease and osteoarthritis.
-If this happens to you, contact Laser Spine Institute to learn what thousands of patients already know – our minimally invasive, outpatient procedures can help you rediscover a life without pain.
+Chronic neck or back pain can result from spinal conditions such as herniated discs, bulging discs, degenerative disc disease and osteoarthritis.
+If this happens to you, contact Laser Spine Institute to learn what tens of thousands of patients already know – our minimally invasive, outpatient procedures can help you find relief from pain.